 Information Ratio is a risk-adjusted performance measure.
 The information ratio is a special version of the Sharpe Ratio in that the benchmark doesn't have to be the risk-free rate.
 Maturity is a weighted average of all the maturities of the bonds in a portfolio, computed by weighting each bond's effective maturity by the market value of the security.
 It takes into consideration all mortgage prepayments, puts, and adjustable coupons.
 Longer-maturity funds are generally considered more interest-rate sensitive than their shorter counterparts.

 Price/Prospective Book Ratio is the asset-weighted average of the prospective book value yields of all the domestic stocks in the fund's portfolio as of the date of the portfolio.
 It is calculated by dividing the company's estimated shareholders' equity per share for the current fiscal year by the company's month-end stock price as of the portfolio date.
-Price/Prospective Cash Flow Ratio represents the weighted average of the price/cash-flow ratios of the stocks in a fund's portfolio.
-Price/cash-flow represents the amount an investor is willing to pay for a dellar generated from a weighted average of the price/cash-flow ratios of the stocks in a fund's portfolio.
-Price/cash-flow represents the amount an investor is willing to pay for a dollar generated from a particular company's operations.
-Price/cash flow shows the ability of a business to generate cash and acts as a gauge of liquidity and solvency.

-No bank guarantee Not a deposit May lose value Not FDIC/NCUA insured Not insured by federal government agency
+No bank guarantee Not a deposit May lose value Not FDIC/NCUA insured Not in:

+Not insured by federal government agency